mkbabb/parse-that/docs/tranches/B/B.md

 39.532× diagnostic failure; every corresponding 753-name low exceeds 75×.
 This evidence grants no P3, formation, candidate, consumption, execution or release credit.
-P1 reconciliation is complete at `69f72f7`; the formation remainder includes complete P2/P3, unordered residual-overlap/performance, every-subject proof and both clean pairs.
+P1 reconciliation is complete at `69f72f7`; the formation remainder includes complete P2/P3, every-subject proof and both clean pairs.
 Value-owned stylesheet recovery and live Value/JSON receipts are later execution work and grant no isolated-formation credit.

 S8 is banked at `27bf872`.
 Cached recursion, mutual recursion and typed